vorteapp/.github/profile/README.md

-## 👋 Hi there
+## 👋 Welcome

 ### Our mission
-Vorte exists to solve the **trust dilemma of running your mission online from day one**.
+Vorte is on a path to solve the **trust challenge of running your mission online from day one**.

-Our goal is to provide maximum leverage for both starting entrepreneurs and those ready to make a change.
+Our direction is future-focused: to give maximum leverage to new entrepreneurs and to experienced builders who are ready to change how digital work is done.

-We are building an abstract, offline-capable, cross-platform UI combined with a **zero-knowledge cloud service** and a **verifiable, per-resource IAM system**.
-Together, this foundation will power Vorte end to end.
+We are moving toward an abstract, offline-first, cross-platform UI, paired with a **zero-knowledge cloud service** and a **verifiable, per-resource IAM and collaboration system**.
+This evolving foundation is what will power Vorte end to end.

-On top of this, we are developing customer-facing features **with Finnish entrepreneurs and businesses in mind**.
-The goal is simple but demanding: solve as many ground-level problems as possible in the most intuitive way, while delivering top-tier UX.
+On top of it, we are shaping customer-facing tools **with Finnish entrepreneurs and businesses in mind**.
+The goal is demanding but clear: remove as many ground-level frictions as possible through intuitive design and genuinely high-quality UX.

-Transparent and affordable pricing will make Vorte accessible to anyone interested in entrepreneurship.
-Our ambition is to become **Finland’s go-to privacy-preserving collaborative platform for the entire workforce**.
+With transparent and affordable pricing, Vorte is meant to remain accessible to anyone interested in entrepreneurship.
+Our long-term ambition is to become **Finland’s leading privacy-preserving collaborative platform for the entire workforce**.

 ---

 ## You might be the right developer to join our mission if you:

 - **Foundational Web Standards**
-  Have a solid grasp of HTML5, CSS3, and modern JavaScript, and prefer native browser APIs for clean, efficient logic.
+  Are fluent in HTML5, CSS3, and modern JavaScript, and prefer native browser APIs over unnecessary abstractions.

 - **Modern UI Development**
-  Have experience with Svelte and value compiler-driven, high-performance reactive UIs.
+  Have hands-on experience with Svelte and value compiler-driven, high-performance reactive interfaces.

-- **Data-Driven Logic**
+- **Data-Oriented Thinking**
-  Think in structured data, care about information flow, and design systems programmatically rather than ad hoc.
+  Design systems around structured data, clear information flow, and intentional architecture rather than ad hoc solutions.

-- **Professional Documentation**
+- **Professional Documentation Practices**
-  Value maintainable code, use JSDoc, and leverage tools like IntelliCode to keep logic readable and explicit.
+  Care about long-term maintainability, use JSDoc, and rely on tools like IntelliCode to keep intent explicit.

-- **Web-Native Apps (PWA)**
+- **Web-Native Applications (PWA)**
-  Understand cross-platform PWAs and are interested in how service workers and manifests enable installable web applications.
+  Understand cross-platform PWAs and are interested in how service workers and manifests enable installable, resilient apps.

 - **Cloudflare Infrastructure**
-  Have basic familiarity with Cloudflare hosting and are curious about deploying applications to the edge.
+  Have basic familiarity with Cloudflare and are curious about deploying privacy-aware applications at the edge.

 ---

 ## Join the community
-We’re building this openly—for you.
+We’re building this in the open, together.

 👉 **Join the Vorte developer community on Discord:**
 https://discord.com/channels/1383043995697025044/1383050594192723978